Do-It-Yourself Appliance Repair Help

 Appliance Tip of the Day: Appliance Power Usage

 appliance tip of the day archiveMany grasshoppers often ask me, “Oh, most wise and beloved Samurai, which appliances use the most power and what can be done to make them more efficient?”
 To which I sagely reply, “Look, I’m Samurai Appliance Repair Man, not a friggin’ power meter.
 How ’bout you measure the power usage of your appliances yourself?”
 Yes, grasshopper, until recently, power consumption test instruments were very expensive.
-However, a new product called the Kill-a-Watt meter, which only costs $31.95, can help you determine which appliance is hogging the most energy in your home.
+However, a new product called the Kill-a-Watt meter, can help you determine which appliance is hogging the most energy in your home.

 Is your refrigerator running too much, or is your window air conditioner causing your electric bill to skyrocket?
 With the Kill-a-Watt meter, you can determine energy usage of any standard household appliance that plugs into a 110 volt outlet.